What You Need to Know

 What are the best ways to save money on used car insurance?

-Following these tips for car deals with insurance will help you lower the cost of car insurance per month without compromising on ideal coverage for your vehicle.
+Following these tips to get affordable insurance after buying a used car and help you lower the cost of car insurance per month without compromising on ideal coverage for your vehicle.

-Not every discount option will be available with every insurer.
-For example, some companies don’t offer pay-per-mile or usage-based discounts, so shop around with multiple providers to guarantee you’re getting the best used car insurance rates.
+Not every discount option will be available with every insurer, but there are multiple ways to save money on car insurance rates.
+For example, if your company doesn’t offer pay-per-mile or usage-based discounts, shop around with multiple providers to guarantee you’re getting the best used car insurance rates.

 The Bottom Line on Buying Used Car Insurance